joaoromaniello/PushDownAutomata/README.md

   "estadosFinais": [final states] <br />
 } <br />

-In caso you wanna add an ε transiction, just use the "_" (Underline) character.
+In casr you wanna add an ε transiction, just use the "_" (Underline) character.